dikortis/LetsTalkETC/Episodes/Episode_5.md

-of etherium so etherium is eventually intending to transition into a deflationary model but right now it's inflationary the same is true of Z cash
-Z cash will one day transition into a deflationary model right now it's highly inflationary so to me I was always interested in the etherium technology i found the smart contracts platform is a visionary and exciting but there was always that risk and when the dow a fiasco occurred what that convinced me was that i could not properly trust the etherium foundation as a centralized authority as a centralized entity to pull off Casper to pull off the transition to proof of stake without any
+of etherium so etherium is eventually intending to transition into a deflationary model but right now it's inflationary the same is true of Zcash will one day transition into a deflationary model right now it's highly inflationary so to me I was always interested in the ethereum technology i found the smart contracts platform is a visionary and exciting but there was always that risk and when the dow a fiasco occurred what that convinced me was that i could not properly trust the ethereum foundation as a centralized authority as a centralized entity to pull off Casper to pull off the transition to proof of stake without any